Francis Stewart, 5th Earl of Bothwell: Outlaw

 Francis broke out of the castle on 22 June 1591, while the king was away at the wedding of Lilias Murray and John Grant of Freuchie at Tullibardine, and headed south.
 He was convinced that the Chancellor, John Maitland of Thirlestane, was behind his accusation.
 He was proclaimed an outlaw three days later.
 James VI gave his lands and offices and the castles of Crichton and Hailes to the Duke of Lennox.
-Anne of Denmark tried to intercede for Bothwell, but found the king so "moved", so angry with those who had requested her intervention that she dropped the issue.
+Anne of Denmark tried to intercede for Bothwell, but found the king so "moved", so angry with those who had requested her intervention, that she dropped the issue.
 Bothwell spent his days at Crichton but hid at night in woods and other places.
-One of his chief confederates Archibald Wauchope of Niddry abandoned him.
+One of his chief confederates, Archibald Wauchope of Niddrie, abandoned him.

 In July 1591 William Hunter sent news to William Cecil of the search for the rebel earl.
-James VI had gone Kelso but there was news of Bothwell at Aberdeen.
+James VI had gone to Kelso but there was news of Bothwell at Aberdeen.
 Hunter wrote, "Mirrie companyouns say atte thair wyne that all our trubillis ar bott tryfills to gett moir gowld frome Ingland, and thay seik my Loird Boithwell whear thay knaw he is nott, for Aberdene is neir fowr scoir mylis derrect north frome Edinburgh and Kellso is twenty eight mylis derrect sowth frome Edinburgh" - Merry companions say at their wine that all our troubles are but trifles to get more gold from England, and they seek my Lord Bothwell where they know he is not, for Aberdeen is near four score miles direct north from Edinburgh and Kelso is twenty eight miles direct south from Edinburgh.